Email Spoofing

 2. DomainKeys Identified Mail (DKIM)

-DKIM uses cryptographic keys to add signatures on emails, which can be verified with a cryptographic public key in DNS by receiving mail servers.
-This process verifies that the message was not altered during transit.
-If an email has been signed with DKIM, the headers will have a DKIM-Signature which consists of hashed values (header fields and message body).
-These values are generated with the private key, which is only known by the owner of the sending domain.
-Once the hash made with the private key is verified with the public key by the recipient server, the message passes DKIM and is considered authentic.
+DKIM employs cryptographic keys to apply signatures to emails, which receiving mail servers can verify using a cryptographic public key in DNS.
+This verification process ensures that the message remains unaltered during transit.
+An email signed with DKIM features a DKIM-Signature in its headers, consisting of hashed values (header fields and message content).
+These hashed values are generated with the private key, known only to the owner of the sending domain.
+Once the recipient server verifies the hash created with the private key against the public key, the message is considered authentic.

-DMARC is an anti-spoofing protection built on top of SPF and DKIM as well as checks the header-from address of an email.
-It allows the owner of a domain to control email for a domain by publishing a DMARC policy in DNS.
-The policy tells a receiving server to either move to spam or reject the email if a validation fails.
-ISPs who support DMARC will also generate reports on sending activity for your domain.
-This gives you deep visibility into who is sending on your behalf AND if they are signing with DKIM or passing SPF.
+DMARC provides anti-spoofing protection by building on SPF and DKIM, and it checks the header-from address of an email.
+It enables the domain owner to manage email for their domain by publishing a DMARC policy in DNS.
+This policy instructs a receiving server to either move the email to spam or reject it if validation fails.
+ISPs that support DMARC also create reports on sending activities for your domain, giving you comprehensive insights into who is sending emails on your behalf and whether they are signing with DKIM or passing SPF.

-The easiest way to identify spoofing is to check the email header of an email.
-This header is important since it tells you the IP address of the computer that had sent the email.
-To find the original sender’s IP address is by looking the first line of the Received header (HTTP) .
-Return-path or Reply-to also stated the originator’s email address.
-Example shown as below:
+The simplest way to recognize spoofing is by examining the email header.
+This header is crucial as it reveals the IP address of the computer that sent the email.
+To find the original sender's IP address, look at the first line of the Received header (HTTP).
+The Return-path or Reply-to fields also indicate the originating email address.
+An example is shown below:

 From: Media Temple user (mt.kb.user@gmail.com)